-The future of migraine treatment looks bright, thanks to the rapidly growing number of therapies designed specifically for the condition, say migraine experts.
+The future of migraine treatment looks bright, thanks to the rapidly growing number of therapies designed specifically for the condition, say experts.

-These exciting new drugs and devices have emerged in recent years thanks to major leaps in our understanding of migraine pathophysiology, writes Michael Eller in a recent MJA review.
+These exciting new drugs and devices have emerged in recent years thanks to major leaps in our understanding of migraine pathophysiology, writes Dr Michael Eller in a recent MJA review.

 Now these were finally making their way “from bench to bedside”, the Monash Medical Centre neurologist said.

 Migraines affect more than one billion people globally, and are the second-most common cause of time lost to disability.
-But the condition is underdiagnosed and undertreated, and, until recently, the only treatments available to patients were drugs originally designed for other conditions.
+But the condition is underdiagnosed and undertreated, and, until recently, the only preventive treatments available to patients were drugs originally designed for other conditions.

-“Efficacy among these drugs in episodic and chronic migraine is comparable, while advantages over older drugs include favourable side-effect profile, lack of drug interactions and contraindications,” Eller wrote.
+“Efficacy among these drugs in episodic and chronic migraine is comparable, while advantages over older drugs include favourable side-effect profile, lack of drug interactions and contraindications,” Dr Eller wrote.

+These drugs work by targeting small proteins, called calcitonin gene-related peptides (CGRP), that inflame nerve endings and are involved in migraine attacks.
 People who are experiencing a migraine have higher levels of CGRP in the jugular vein than when they are pain free, and giving people an infusion of CGRP can provoke attacks in people who suffer from migraine, scientists have found.